Entropion in dogs

-Contact your vet for an appointment as soon as you notice anything wrong with your dog’s eye(s).
+Contact your vet as soon as you notice anything wrong with your dog’s eye(s).
 Don’t wait to see if the problem gets better - eye problems often get worse quickly and eyes are too precious to leave to chance.

 You know your dog best.
 If they don’t have the symptoms listed here but you are still concerned, it’s always best to contact your vet.